w3c/performance-timeline/README.md

 When this flag is set, the user agent dispatches records that it has buffered prior to the PerformanceObserver's creation, and thus they are received in the first callback after this `observe()` call occurs.
 This enables web developers to register PerformanceObservers when it is convenient to do so without missing out on entries dispatched early on during the page load.
 Example of a call using this flag: `observer.observe({type: "measure", buffered: true})`.

+Each `entryType` has special characteristics around buffering, described in the [registry](https://w3c.github.io/timing-entrytypes-registry/#registry).
+In particular, note that there are limits to the numbers of entries of each type that are buffered.
+When the buffer of an `entryType` becomes full, no new entries are buffered.
+A PerformanceObserver may query whether an entry was dropped (not buffered) due to the buffer being full via the `hasDroppedEntry` parameter of its callback.

 #### `disconnect()`